Creating Inclusive Birthday Celebrations for All Children

 - 3 min read

-I have lost count of the number of playdates we have hosted to help build friendships and connection, but my child often wasn't invited back.
+I have lost count of the number of playdates we have hosted to help build friendships and connections.
+Yet, my child often wasn't invited back.

-This might not sound like a big thing, but my child loves playdates.
-They love going to other people’s houses.
+This might not sound like a big deal, but my child loves playdates.
+They enjoy visiting other people’s houses.

 “When is Sarah going to invite me to her house?”